-It seems like every highly-placed business leader today is beginning to appreciate something recruiters have known for a long time: the importance of reputation management.
+Business leaders today are beginning to appreciate something recruiters have known for a long time: the importance of reputation management.

-In recruiting, we sense the impact of a company’s reputation when we interview prospects.
-Candidates are often familiar with the company they’re interviewing with because they’ve heard the opinions of friends or professional associates.
-Almost everyone does some online research as well.
+In recruiting, we sense the impact of a company’s reputation when we qualify prospects.
+Candidates, often familiar with the company presented, have heard the opinions of friends and they’ve researched the company online.

-Many times candidates will relate positive things they’ve heard about a company; after all, they are pursuing a job.
-However, candidates also share negative impressions they’ve heard about the company, such as:
+When presented a job opportunity, candidates will often relate positive things they’ve heard about a company.
+However, candidates also share negative impressions they’ve heard, such as:

 - There are management problems,